SumanRoy004/SumanRoy004/README.md

  ## 🔗 PROJECTS
    - ### Generative AI applications which I have built using langchain framework..
       - #### Groq Search Engine
-           This is an end to end LLM project based on Groq llama3-8b-8192 model.
+           This is an end to end LLM project based on Groq(llama3-8b-8192 model).
 We are building a Groq Search Engine for searching any question or topic.This system will provide a streamlit based user interface for user and gives the response based on the searched question or topic.

            [![github_link](https://img.shields.io/badge/github_link-0A66C2?style=for-the-badge&logo=github&logoColor=white)](https://github.com/SumanRoy004/Groq-Search-Engine.git)